 By Train: Maddur is the nearest station but the preferred one is Mysore (60 km).

-* For Bike enthusiasts, It can be a one day moderately exhausting excursion from Bangalore.
+* For Bike enthusiasts, It can be a single day, moderately exhausting excursion from Bangalore.

 Bharachukki Falls Karnataka